 PFAS and Your Water Supply

-“PFAS” is an abbreviation that stands for per – and polyfluoralkyl substances.
+“PFAS” is an abbreviation that stands for per – and polyfluoroalkyl substances.
 These are a family of approximately 5,000 human-made chemicals dating back to the 1940s that include perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS), which are two of the most widely used and studied chemicals in the PFAS group.

 PFOA is a synthetic, fully fluorinated organic acid; it is used in a variety of consumer products and in the production of fluoropolymers, and it is generated as a degradation product of other perfluorinated compounds.
-Because of strong carbon-fluorine bonds, PFOA is stable to metabolic and environmental degradation.
+Because of strong carbon-fluorine bonds, PFOA is stable for metabolic and environmental degradation.

 PFOA is one of a large group of perfluoroalkyl substances (PFASs) that are used to make products more resistant to stains, grease, and water.
 These compounds have been widely found in consumer and industrial products, as well as in food items.
 Major U.S. manufacturers voluntarily have agreed to phase out the production of PFOA by the end of 2015.

 What are the sources of PFAS?

 PFOA and PFOS contamination in drinking water is thought to stem from two main sources: factories that formerly manufactured or used the chemicals and locations, including military bases, where they were used as firefighting foams.
 In addition, PFOA and PFOS may also end up in the environment as consumer products containing fluorochemicals, such as stain-resistant fabric or broken-down grease-proof food wrappers.
 Both PFOA and PFOS are found at very low levels in the blood of the general population across the U.S., according to the EPA.